smyhlin/Anyfile-Autorun-Creator/README.md

 > ✅ Adding startup entries to the autorun folder:
 <sub>Win + R</sub> <sub>shell:startup</sub>

+> ✅ Adding startup entries to the registry

+> ✅ Adding startup entries to the Task Scheduler

 > ✅ Quick transition to all kinds of autorun places:
  - Task Scheduler
  - HKEY_LOCAL_MACHINE\\...\\Run